alexreisner/geocoder/README.md

 #### Data Science Toolkit (`:dstk`)

-Data Science Toolkit provides an API whose reponse format is like Google's but which can be set up as a privately hosted service.
+Data Science Toolkit provides an API whose response format is like Google's but which can be set up as a privately hosted service.

 * **API key**: none
 * **Quota**: None quota if you are self-hosting the service.